 Blainville's beaked whale echolocation signals are, like most beaked whales' signals, polycyclic, with a characteristic frequency-modulated upsweep, peak frequency around 34 kHz and uniform inter-pulse interval (IPI) of about 280 ms (Johnson et al., 2004; Baumann-Pickering et al., 2013).
 Blainville's FM pulses are also distinguishable in the spectral domain by their sharp energy onset around 25 kHz with only a small energy peak at around 22 kHz (Figure 13).
-Blainville's beaked whales were not identified at Site D during the recording period.

 Figure 13.
-Blainville's beaked whale echolocation clicks in the LTSA (top) and spectrogram (bottom) from the Virginia Capes Range, January 2016.
+Blainville's beaked whale echolocation clicks in the LTSA (top) and spectrogram (bottom) from HARP recording at HAT Site A, June 2016.